stas/jsonapi.rb/README.md

 ```

-If you want to change the default number of items per page, or define a custom logic to handle page size, use the
+If you want to change the default number of items per page or define a custom logic to handle page size, use the
 `jsonapi_page_size` method:

 ```ruby